openobserve/openobserve-docs/docs/guide/user-guide/streams.md

 1. Name of the stream
 1. Start & end time for steam, these are based timestamps on log records in stream
 1. Name of property/field belonging to the stream
-1. Inferred type of the property, zinc obsever infers schema for data being ingested
+1. Inferred type of the property, openobserve obsever infers schema for data being ingested
 1. Checkbox to select/deselect a property of the stream as full text search keys, full text search keys are used to search a term when using match_all, match_all_ignore_case
 1. Checkbox to select/deselect a property of the stream as partitioning key, data ingested after updating the setting will be partitioned using updated keys